Exploring Epigenetics and Its Influence on Brain Ageing

 Epigenetic modifications, such as DNA methylation and histone modification, play critical roles in regulating gene expression in response to various internal and external stimuli.

 In recent years, numerous studies have demonstrated that these changes are implicated in age-related cognitive decline.
-For example, disrupted DNA methylation patterns have been linked to Alzheimer’s disease progression and decreased synaptic plasticity – a key factor in learning and formation.
+For example, disrupted DNA methylation patterns have been linked to Alzheimer’s disease progression and decreased synaptic plasticity – a key factor in learning and memory formation.

 Moreover, lifestyle factors like diet, exercise, social engagement, and intellectual stimulation promote healthy epigenetic profiles that contribute to maintaining cognitive function as we age.